HillaryDanan/ouroboros-learning/papers/arxiv_ouroboros.md

 ## Acknowledgments

-This independent research was self-funded with $12 of personal API credits.
-The investigation emerged from curiosity about why different AI models "feel" different to users.
 We thank the open-source community for analysis tools that made this investigation possible.

 ## References